ist356/assignment-04-jiachenli011/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This time, I tried to organize the logic of the code before writing it, and organized them into comments.
+Because I wanted to use the built-in copilot to complete this assignment.
+Then I found that as long as my logic was correct, copilot could automatically give me the code.
+Of course, at first I found that some of the code was different because my comments were not clear.
+But in the end, I wrote the code in accordance with the requirements.
+After completing the code, I found that there were some other errors such as out of boundary.
+With the help of chatgpt, I quickly understood and fixed the errors.